 The Company has a services agreement with Carnot, LLC.
 Carnot, LLC was subsequently dissolved and the services agreement transitioned to its successor Carnot Pharma, LLC.
 The Company reimburses Carnot Pharma, LLC for research and development expenses incurred on its behalf.
 RA Capital Management, L.P. is the manager of the members of Carnot, LLC and Andrew Levin, a member of the Company's board of directors and former Chief Executive Officer, is the President of Carnot Pharma, LLC.
 Adam Rosenberg, a member of the Company's board of directors, was a Venture Partner at Carnot Pharma, LLC dba RA Ventures from January 2020 through July 2021 and thereafter became an Advisor.
-Amounts invoiced and reimbursed for the three months ended June 30, 2022 and 2021 were approximately \$29,000 and \$0.3 million, respectively.
-Amounts invoiced and reimbursed for the six months ended June 30, 2022 and 2021 were approximately \$0.2 million and \$0.7 million, respectively.
+Amounts incurred for reimbursements for the three months ended March 31, 2022 and 2021 were approximately \$0.1 million and \$0.4 million, respectively.